 Trade School Jobs FAQs

 It’s also worth considering roles as an HVAC technician, licensed practical nurse, medical or dental assistant, and aircraft mechanic.
-Generally speaking, trade schools are great routes for several skilled trade jobs in information technology, healthcare, and construction.
+Generally speaking, trade schools are great routes for several relatively high-paying jobs in information technology, healthcare, and construction.

 Technicians top the list.
 These include jobs as HVAC technicians, wind turbine technicians, and emergency medical technicians.
 One would need six months to two years at a technical school before entering any of the fields.
 It should be noted that these require additional job training, preferably via apprenticeships.

-A job is considered a trade when it requires specialized skills that can be learned by other means besides a bachelor’s degree.
-A few examples of trade jobs include a boilermaker, electrical engineer, web developer, dental hygienist, police officer, construction manager and there are loads more.
+A job is considered a trade when it requires specialized training that can be learned by other means besides a bachelor’s degree.
+A few examples of trade jobs include an electrical engineer, web developer, dental hygienist, and construction manager, but there are loads more.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.